KKW557/createlapissheet/README.md

 Because the official [Create Fabric](https://github.com/Fabricators-of-Create/Create) update is slow, it will not be adapted for the time being.

+## Overview

+This mod reintroduces the removed `lapis_sheet`

+and expands gameplay around lapis by adding new blocks and mechanics.

+It also introduces a new gamerule `natural_death_xp_percentage`, which allows you to control the percentage of experience dropped when entities die naturally.

 ## License

 This project is licensed under the [MIT License](LICENSE) © 2026 557.